pgadmin-org/pgadmin4/docs/en_US/clear_saved_passwords.rst

 `Clear Saved Passwords`:index:
 ******************************

 Use *Clear Saved Password* functionality to clear the saved password for the database server.

 .. image:: images/clear_saved_password.png
+    :align: center

 *Clear Saved Password* shows in the context menu for the selected server as well as under the *Object* menu on the top menu bar.

 Use *Clear SSH Tunnel Password* functionality to clear the saved password of SSH Tunnel to connect to the database server.

 .. image:: images/clear_tunnel_password.png
+    :align: center

 *Clear SSH Tunnel Password* shows in the context menu for the selected server as well as under the *Object* menu on the top menu bar.

 **Note:** It will be enabled/visible when the password for the selected database server is already saved.